pnhowe/MCP/docs/stages.rst

     touch dpkg-setup

 - <target>-file: for packaging target.  return a list of files that should be uploaded to packrat.
 For doc-file there also specify the page the file should be attached to.
-For files going to packrat, a blueprint version should be specified if packrat will not be able to auto-detect the version.
-And if the file type will not be auto-detectable a third parameter should be specified.
+For files going to packrat, a distro version should be specified if packrat will not be able to auto-detect the version.
+And if the file type (ie: dpkg, rpm, docker, etc.) will not be auto-detectable a third parameter should be specified.

 examples::